-A lower face lift or neck lift can greatly rejuvenate the face and help restore the appearance of youth and beauty.
-Maryland or Virginia face lift patients are typically active individuals who have sagging skin and jowls and excess neck fat.
-Face lift patients often ask about the incisions used during the face lift and anesthesia during the cosmetic surgery.
+A lower facelift or neck lift can greatly rejuvenate the face and help restore an attractive, youthful appearance.
+Facelift patients are typically active individuals who have sagging skin and jowls and excess neck fat—and most are hoping to avoid general anesthesia for their facelift procedure.

-A face lift is not one operation, but rather many potential cosmetic procedures, dependent on the surgeon and patient to improve neck line, jowls, and signs of facial aging.
-Although there are many different face lift procedure terms, there are really only a few different types.
-These basic face lift surgery types are the SMAS, deep, or composite.
-Face lift may be combined with other cosmetic surgery for Maryland or Virginia patients such as a eyelid surgery, fat transfer, or others.
+A facelift is not one operation, but rather many potential cosmetic procedures, dependent on the surgeon and patient to improve neck lines, jowls, and signs of facial aging.
+Although there are many different facelift procedure terms, there are really only a few different types.
+These basic facelift surgery types are:

 - SMAS facelift

 You can learn more about the differences between deep-plane and SMAS facelifts in our related blog post.